onerror/TextMagic/README.md

 - calculating scores
 - displaying right and wrong answers, not only questions
 - if questions are typical and might be shared in many tests then it would be reasonable to add another table between a question and a test, their relation would become many to many.
 The same holds true for questions and answers
+- environments for dev, test, prod